telefonicaid/tartare/README.md

 });
 ```

-The `feature` function accepts a variable number of string arguments between the *feature* description an the
+The `feature` function accepts a variable number of string arguments between the *feature* description and the
 function.
 Those all arguments may be used to give more information about the *feature*, such as the User Story related
 to the *feature*, o some kind of additional information.